Chalwk77/GamesBot/README.md

 A Discord Bot written in Java using the [JDA](https://github.com/discord-jda/JDA) library.

-GamesBot aims to bring a variety of classic pen & paper games to discord, starting with Hangman and Tic Tac Toe.
+GamesBot aims to bring a variety of classic pen & paper games to Discord, starting with Hangman and Tic Tac Toe.
 More to come in the future!

 ## Games: